bahmutov/d3-helpers/README.md

 Notice several benefits:

-1. The `.x` callback is easier to read from left to right: grab property *date*, then call *d3h.newDate* function on it, the call *x* function.
+1. The `.x` callback is easier to read from left to right: grab property *date*, then call *d3h.newDate* function on it, then call *x* function.
 No more inside out composition flow as in `x(new Date(d.date))`
-2. Mixing property names and functions to apply makes the author's intention clear.
+2. Allowing only property names and functions to apply makes the author's intention clear.
 `+d.y` is always ambiguous: did the author forget to add something or was this the intention?
 Writing `d3h('y', Number, ...)` makes it explicit.
 3. By eliminating writing each callback function, we eliminate potential sources of errors.